Skip to main content

 Schemas are the set of class, property, and relationship types that define the structure and the semantic model for an ontology.

 Schemes are discrete ontologies (schema and taxonomy) compartmentalized by knowledge domain (e.g., topics, products, markets, brands, etc.), or usage and ownership (e.g., corporate, department X, division Y, etc.).
-Discrete schemes can standalone or be interconnected hierarchically and associatively to form a cohesive multi-domain Knowledge Organization System.
+Discrete schemes can standalone or be interconnected hierarchically and associatively to form a cohesive multi-domain KOS.

 Ontologies and Taxonomies are the foundation for building smart search and discovery applications.
 Semantic schema, unambiguous terminology, and accurately tagged metadata enable enterprises to deliver precision search, rich browse experiences, as well as content recommendations and the discovery of inferred facts and knowledge.

-Graphite is Synaptica’s latest solution for developing and managing enterprise taxonomies and ontologies.
+Graphite is Synaptica’s solution for developing and managing enterprise taxonomies and ontologies.
 Graphite combines taxonomy and ontology management into one seamlessly integrated user experience.
+Graphite Knowledge Studio is our latest solution for autocategorization of text-based enterprise content according to enterprise taxonomies.

 GraphDB is a highly scalable RDF graph database engine embedded with Graphite.
 Together, Graphite and GraphDB provide the essential tools to develop enterprise knowledge graphs, manage controlled vocabularies and metadata, and provide data analytics and business insights.